 High School Articulation credit will be granted to students for competencies achieved as part of a formal articulation agreement with a secondary, proprietary, or charter school.
-Refer to the Admissions Requirements section for a complete list of high schools with which Cleary University has articulation agreements.

 Completing Program Requirements

 Program credit requirements are met by completion of required or elective course credit, application of transfer credit, and/or application of prior learning, non-traditional credit.
 The student works with his or her advisor to ensure successful completion of degree requirements.